© 2013 Ecological Society of Australia

 Upon its first use in the title, abstract and text, the common name of a species should be followed by the scientific name (genus and species) in parentheses.
 However, for wellknown species, the scientific name may be omitted from the article title.
 If no common name exists in English, the scientific name should be used only.

-Personal communications, unpublished data and publications from informal meetings are not to be listed in the reference list but should be listed in full in the text (e.g. A. Smith, unpublished data, 2000).
+Personal communications, unpublished data and publications from informal meetings are not to be listed in the reference list but should be listed in full in the text with a year date (e.g. A. Smith, unpublished data, 2000).

-Tables should be self-contained and complement, but not duplicate, information contained in the text.
+Tables: Tables should be self-contained and complement, but not duplicate, information contained in the text.
 Tables should be numbered consecutively in Arabic numerals.
-Each table should be presented on a separate sheet of A4 paper with a comprehensive but concise legend above the table.
-Tables should be double-spaced and vertical lines should not be used to separate columns.
 Column headings should be brief, with units of measurement in parentheses; all abbreviations should be defined in footnotes.
 Footnote symbols: †, ‡, §, , should be used (in that order) and *, **, *** should be reserved for P values.
 The table and its legend/footnotes should be understandable without reference to the text.

+Figures: A figure legend shoudl accompany each figure.
 All illustrations (line drawings and photographs) are classified as figures.
 Figures should be cited in consecutive order in the text.
-Figures should be sized to fit within the column (78 mm), intermediate (118 mm) or the full text width (165 mm).
 Magnifications should be indicated using a scale bar on the illustration.

-Graphics should be supplied as high resolution (at least 300 d.p.i. at the final size) files, saved in .eps or .tif format.
-Digital images supplied only as low resolution print-outs cannot be used.
+Graphics should be supplied as high resolution (at least 300 dpi at the final size) files, saved in .eps or .tif format.

 Colour photographs should be submitted as good quality, glossy colour prints.
 A charge of A$1100 for one to three colour figures and $550 for each extra colour figure thereafter will be charged to the author.

-Legends should be self-explanatory and should incorporate definitions of any symbols used.
-All abbreviations and units of measurement should be explained so that the figure and its legend is understandable without reference to the text.
-(Provide a letter stating copyright authorization if figures have been reproduced from another source.)
+Figure legends: Legends should accompany each figure, be self-explanatory and incorporate definitions of any symbols used.
+All abbreviations and units of measurement should be explained so that the figure and its legend are understandable without reference to the text.
+(A letter stating copyright authorization should be provided if figures have been reproduced from another source.)

-Notification of the URL from where to download a Portable Document Format (PDF) typeset page proof, associated forms and further instructions will be sent by email to the corresponding author.
-The purpose of the PDF proof is a final check of the layout, and of tables and figures.
+Notification of the URL from where to download a PDF typeset page proof, associated forms and further instructions will be sent by email to the corresponding author.
+The purpose of the PDF proof is to respond to any queries and a final check of the layout, and of tables and figures.
 Alterations other than the essential correction of errors are unacceptable at PDF proof stage.
 The proof should be checked, and approval to publish the article should be emailed to the Publisher by the date indicated; otherwise, it may be signed off on by the Editor or held over to the next issue.

-Acrobat Reader will be required in order to read the PDF.
-This software can be downloaded free of charge from the Adobe web site: Click here.
-This will enable the file to be opened, read on screen, and printed out in order for any corrections to be added.
-Further instructions will be sent with the proof.
-Authors should therefore supply an email address to which proofs can be emailed.
-Proofs will be faxed if no e-mail address is available.
-If absent, authors should arrange for a colleague to access their email, retrieve the PDF proof and check and return them to the publisher on their behalf.
+Authors should supply an email address to which proofs can be emailed.
+If absent, authors should arrange for a colleague to access their email, retrieve the PDF proof and check and return them to the Publisher on their behalf.

 A PDF file of the final version of the paper will be provided free of charge.
 The PDF file is for the authors’ personal or professional use, for the purposes of scholarly or scientific research or study.
 Extra printed offprints may be purchased if required.

-Page charges of A$11.00 per printed page will be levied on each article appearing in the journal (not including thesis abstracts and book reviews).
-These charges are payable to Wiley-Blackwell Asia Pty Ltd and will be invoiced when page proofs are sent to the authors.
+A charge of A$11.00 per printed page will be levied on each article appearing in the journal (not including thesis abstracts and book reviews).
+These charges are payable to Wiley Publishing Asia Pty Ltd and will be invoiced when page proofs are sent to the authors.
 This procedure notwithstanding, no paper will be rejected or given any extraordinary treatment on the basis other than its scientific merit.
 Contributors not in receipt of institutional or grant-based support may apply to the Managing Editor for exemption from page charges.